 The following information was developed as a resource for students interested in pursuing a degree in pharmacy.
 As the program develops, information may change.
 Please refer to the School of Pharmacy website for updates and developments.

-Carene Kelsey is the Doctor of Pharmacy graduate admissions liaison.
-If you would like to tour campus or have general admission questions, please call Carene at (336) 841-9527 or email her at firstname.lastname@example.org.
+If you would like to tour campus or have general admission questions, please contact the Office of Graduate Admissions (336) 841-9198 or email firstname.lastname@example.org.

 Pharmacy is a rapidly changing profession with multiple career track opportunities.
 The faculty and administration at High Point University believe it is essential that our graduates are prepared to lead and be flexible enough to adjust in these times of change.
 The Fred Wilson School of Pharmacy has been created to provide students with the knowledge and skills necessary to design and manage medication therapies that meet both current and future needs.
 Students will receive an education that will position them to practice pharmacy in a variety of settings, or to pursue advanced clinical or academic training.